serejekee/drivers_licence_free/README.md

 ## ✨ Overview

-A **modern full-stack web application** built with ❤️ for managing users, roles, items, and authentication.
+A **modern full-stack web application** built with ❤️ for managing users, roles, questions, and authentication.
 Features a responsive React frontend and a powerful FastAPI backend.

 ---